 What Are Omega-3s?

-Omega-3 fatty acids are polyunsaturated fat that contributes significantly to the health of the brain.
+Omega-3 fatty acids are polyunsaturated fat that contributes significantly to the brain's health.

 Fish oil mainly contains two kinds of omega-3 fatty acids: EPA and DHA.